Financial planning for retirement

 d.
 Get investment help with your retirement investing

-What scares people off with investing for retirement is, well, investing.
+What scares people off from investing for retirement is, well, investing.
 But it doesn’t have to be scary, especially today.

 3. Create a daily financial plan to support your financial plan for retirement

-Ever hear the saying “beach bodies are made in the winter?”
+Ever heard the saying, “Beach bodies are made in the winter?”
 Well, a fabulous retirement is made every day for 50 years.

-Now that we’ve looked one, five and 30 years out to plan for your retirement, let’s look day-to-day.
+Now that we’ve looked one, five, and 30 years out to plan for your retirement, let’s look at the day-to-day.

 a.
 Set up recurring contributions to your retirement accounts to meet your 1-year and 5-year retirement balance targets

 You’ve conquered the riveting world of 401(k) or 403(b) paperwork – cue the confetti cannons!
 Now that your account has gracefully pirouetted into existence, it’s time for the star-studded performance – funding and investing.
 It’s like getting front-row tickets to the financial Broadway of your dreams without the hefty ticket price.

 But here’s the showstopper – your employer might feel generous and ready to sprinkle some magic in your financial hat.
 They could match some of your contributions, essentially tossing free money into your financial top hat.
 Don’t be the person turning down free money – that’s like refusing a chocolate chip cookie because it’s not gluten-free.
 Contribute enough to your employer-sponsored retirement account to grab that full match, and let the money rain down like a financial confetti parade.

 Here’s the tax-saving twist – your employer can whisk away your contributions before the IRS even knows they exist.
 It’s like having a financial invisibility cloak against taxes.
 And that’s not all – your investments in this magical account will grow tax-deferred.
 Sell investments and collect dividends – a tax-free carnival for your money.
 In other words, no taxes lurking around the corner, ready to snatch your hard-earned cash.